larjen/WPMarkdownImporter/readme.txt

 = 1.0.2 =
 * Now imports images to post.
 * When images are detected, each time the post is imported all images are deleted.
+* You may specify title, caption, alttext and description when importing images to WordPress.

 = 1.0.1 =
 * Now only update the document if it is changed, when auto-import is active.